JB1984/ERC1155UnityConnector/README.md

 Coming soon:

 1. Ability to gather the metadata (image/description/etc..) of the ERC1155 coin and then you could also use that in interesting ways within the game world.
 2. Use of transaction signing to verify the wallet address entered by user.
+Perhaps if possible have user link their wallet with QR code.